 •Cooking/Eating out Enjoy cooking at home with authentic Italian ingredients, if you can resist all that delicious fresh pasta, pizza, Tuscan cuisine and gelato at nearby ristoranti!

-•Welcome and Group Tuscan Dinners and Pot Luck Lunch "Welcome" pizza/pasta dinner included in Tuition.
-Students are invited to a Group dinner of Tuscan specialties at a favorite trattoria at a special rate.
-Our final review usually concludes with a studio potluck lunch party.
+•Welcome and Group Tuscan Dinners and Pot Luck Lunch.
+A complimentary "Welcome" pizza/pasta dinner is included.
+Students are invited to a Group "festa" dinner of Tuscan specialties at a favorite Florentine ristorante at a special rate.
+Our final review concludes with a studio potluck lunch party.

 Florentine SojournFlorence, the Old Bridge